 The workshop ends at 11am this morning.
 For your return flight, you can drive three hours to Medford, Oregon and connect through several major hubs like Seattle, San Francisco, Salt Lake City, Phoenix, and Los Angeles.
 All the major airlines serve Medford.
 Alternatively, you can drive four hours to Eugene and depart from that airport.
 If you opt to return to Portland and fly home from there, it is approximately a 5 1/2 hour drive from Pistol River.

-Option 2: Cost of workshop, all lodging, and one dinner -- $1995.
+Cost of workshop: $1995.
 This price includes the workshop, all lodging based on double occupancy, and one welcome dinner.
 You will still have to rent a car or carpool with other participants.